On this page

 Cause 4: Circular Import

 Two files import each other.
-Python starts loading file A, hits import B, starts loading B, hits import A — but A isn't done loading yet.
+Python starts loading file A, hits import B, starts loading B, hits import A, but A is not done loading yet.

 python